tolitius/cprop/README.md

 ### Loading from "The Source"

-`load-config` optionaly takes a function that would load the raw (i.e. an unmerged config).
+`load-config` optionaly takes a function that would load the raw (i.e. an unmerged) config.
-For example to load config from a file path:
+For example to load a config from a file path:

 ```clojure
 (:require [cprop.core :refer [load-config]]